kshitijlimaye/trigram-service/README.md

 To start the program execution, run following command
 >java -jar trigram-service-0.0.1.jar

-The generated story should be written in same directory in file
+The generated story will be written in same directory in file
 >output.txt

-The character encoding used is UTF-8, which means trigram service supports all popular languages and scripts.